Skip to main content

 The following functions could be useful:

-• D.stakeAt(subnetwork, operator, timestamp, hints): Determines minimum stake eligibility.
-Note that the sum of operators' stakes may exceed the network's total stake, depending on the network's and operators' limits in the delegator module.
+The sum of operators’ stakes may exceed the network’s total stake, depending on the network’s and operators’ limits.

 Slashing

-See Slashing Details.
+See Slashing Details

 For each operator, the network can obtain its stake which will be valid during d=vaultEpochd = vaultEpoch.
 It can slash the whole stake of the operator.
-Note, that the stake itself is given according to the limits and other conditions.
+Note that the stake itself is given according to the limits and other conditions.

 The network can slash the operator within the vault only if